katiee374/pset-4/README.md

 # PSET 4: Recurison
 ## Part 1: Understanding Recursion
-In this first part of the assignment, you should work to understand the purposes of recursive methods and walking through how they work.
+In this first part of the assignment, you should work to understand the purposes of recursive methods and reading through how they work.
 Answer the questions in PartOne.txt before moving on to Part 2.
 This assignment is best done in order.
 Goals: